dkahle/algstat/README.md

 ### Fisher's exact test on multi-way tables

-`fisher.test()` does not generalize to multi-way tables and is prone to crashing even in large-celled two-way tables (see `?loglinear` for an example).
-Thus, the only way to do exact inference in multi-way tables (in general and in R) is to use an algebraic method.
+`fisher.test()` does not work with multi-way tables and is prone to crashing even in large-celled two-way tables (see `?loglinear` for an example).
+Thus, the only way to do exact inference in multi-way tables is to use `loglinear()`.
 We'll illustrate this using the drugs dataset from `loglinear()`'s documentation, taken from Agresti (2002, p.322), on which we'll test the no-three-way interaction model:

 ``` r
 data(drugs)